 While the descriptions and basic uses for CSS typography controls have been beaten to death, there are still many rich typographic abilities of CSS that are not well documented.
 In this post, the author, demonstartes many underused CSS typography tecniques, typewriter text, hand writing and reflections are just some of the tecniques shown.

 The aim is to apply underlines to paragraph text that stretch the whole width of the column (without using justified text), regardless of the lengths of the paragraph text itself.
-Whilst this can be achieved with background images, this will be useless when the user resizes the text, as the text will break out of the lines and look a mess.
+While this can be achieved with background images, this will be useless when the user resizes the text, as the text will break out of the lines and look a mess.

 Font sizing in CSS sounds as though it should be easy.
 Until you try it.
 Many developers use the force; they tinker with the font-size property until it looks right only to find it’s different in another browser.